m0xpd/STRACHEY/README.md

 All inputs are protected against over/under voltage.

 Most of the CV inputs are intended to operate over a 0:5V control range.
-However, the Density and Method inputs are applied to attenuverters; these inputs will respond to signals spanning the entire bipolar Eurorack voltage range (+/- 12V).
+However, the Density and Method CV inputs are applied to attenuverters; these inputs will respond to signals spanning the entire bipolar Eurorack voltage range (+/- 12V).
+It is my habit to set up my attenuator controls such that full counterclockwise rotation gives unity gain and full clockwise rotation gives gain of -1.
+This is opposite to common practice.

-The external Clock input is triggered by signals exceeding an (upward) threshold of 1.25V.
+The external Clock input is triggered by signals exceeding an **(upward) threshold of 1.25V**.

-???
-The Evolve input similarly responds to signals exceeding an (upward) threshold of 1.25V.
+The Change CV input is ACTIVE LOW (it must be pulled low to call one of the CHANGE METHODs and held high to retain the status quo).
+This similarly responds to signals exceeding an (upward) threshold of 1.25V but, given the ACTIVE LOW nature of this control, the **downward threshold of 1.05V** is more significant.

-The Write input is held at mid-voltage (2.5V) by an internal resistor network.
-Pulling this voltage below xx V will write a '0' and above xx V will write a '1'.
+The Write input is usually held at mid-voltage (2.5V) by an internal resistor network.
+When an input is applied to the Write CV jack, this 2.5V is disconnected, so any external device should provide a steady voltage close to 2.5V.
+Pulling this voltage **below 0.49 V will write a '0'** and **above 4.39 V will write a '1'**.